verogutam/cognitive_tests_group_10/README.md

 # Cognitive Test Code (Group 10)
 ## This repository contains code developed to run cognitive tests written as part of the BIOS0030 course.

+## Welcome to the Cognitive Measure Test!

-## There are four tests to complete.
-These will test your number estimation, mathematical, memory, and spatial reasoning skills.
+## This test consists of four parts - These will test your mathematical, memory, spatial reasoning, and number estimation skills.
-## When you are ready to begin the tests, click into the folder for the first test and run the code; this will begin the test.
-When you are finished, go back and click into the folder for the second test and run the code.
-After completing this test, repeat the same procedure for the tests in the third and fourth folders.
+## To begin the test, open the Main Test folder and run the code.
+This will open a new tab where you will be able to complete each section, once you are done, you can close the windows!

+## Good luck, we hope you have fun!